ppkds/dotfiles/README.md

 # dotfiles
-dotfiles and configs for potability
+dotfiles and configs for portability